Our Courses . . .

 RSPH Level 3 Diploma Course

-Your practical APT skills are taught to you by your own mortuary mentors and these skills will be assessed in your own mortuary by an external assessor (appointed by North Tees Centre) who meets RSPH & AAPT criteria.
+Your practical APT skills are consolidated through the 5 work based units and taught to you by your own mortuary mentors and these skills will then be assessed in your own mortuary by an external assessor (appointed by North Tees Centre) who meets RSPH & AAPT criteria.

-You will also be required to complete a portfolio of evidence of your training and competence in practical APT skills as well as complete assignments and exams in the taught theory modules.
+You will also be required to complete a portfolio of evidence of your training and competence in practical APT skills.

 RSPH Level 4 Diploma Course